 President & CEO, AMC Networks

-Sapan also spearheaded the development of the Bravo network.
-AMC Networks launched Bravo in 1980, making arts and culture an essential part of the television landscape.
-Sapan was a major force in Bravo’s growth, a key contributor in the creation of notable programs such as Inside the Actors Studio and Queer Eye for the Straight Guy and oversaw its sale to NBC in 2002.
+Earlier in his career Sapan spearheaded the development of the Bravo network.
+Launched in 1980, the network made arts and culture an essential part of the television landscape.
+Sapan’s oversight of Bravo’s growth included the creation of notable and culturally impactful programs including “Inside the Actors Studio” and “Queer Eye for the Straight Guy.”
+The network was sold to NBC in 2002.

 Inducted into the Cable Center Hall of Fame, the Broadcasting & Cable Hall of Fame, and the Cable TV Pioneers, Sapan has been recognized with a wide range of honors including NATPE’s Brandon Tartikoff Legacy Award, the Paley Prize for Innovation and Excellence, and, for his contributions to the advancement and protection of free speech, The Media Institute’s Freedom of Speech Award.
 Sapan has received an unprecedented three Vanguard Awards from the National Cable & Telecommunications Association’s (NCTA), for Programmers, Marketing, and the Distinguished Vanguard Award for Leadership.
 He has also received CTAM’s Grand TAM Award and Chairman’s Award; the Association of Cable Communicators’ (ACC) President’s Award; a PROMAX Brand Builder Award; the T. Howard Foundation’s Executive Leadership Award among many others.

 Sapan serves on numerous boards, including the American Film Institute, The Paley Center for Media, The Cable Center, the Museum of the Moving Image, People for the American Way and WNYC Radio.
 On May 27, 2015, Sapan resigned from the Board of Directors of The New School University.